-I actively continue to educate myself about things related to autism as more research comes out.
-I am taking a webinar by Dr. Elizabeth Mumper about medical treatments in autism and after completing the first half, I do suspect my child probably has this.
+I continue to educate myself about methylation and MTHFR.
+I took a webinar by Dr. Elizabeth Mumper about medical treatments in autism and after completing the first half, I do suspect my child probably has an MTHFR variant.

-Fine when I was younger, not fine now….somewhere in my teens I began exhibiting chronic fatigue and started testing iron and B12 anemic although then they just told you take B vitamins and eat meat.
-This was the age of optimal dental amalgam exposure and lots of antibiotics.
-Something there tipped my methylation system into the toilet.
+Fine when I was younger, not fine now….somewhere in my teens I began exhibiting chronic fatigue and started testing iron and B12 anemic.
+I was told to take iron, B vitamins and eat meat.
+That was about the time I had reached optimal dental amalgam exposure and had been given lots of antibiotics.
+Thse things probably tipped my methylation system into the toilet.

 Some of the symptoms she mentioned like motor function delays, clumsiness, regression, being weak after exercise, hypotonia were ones we were familiar with.
-Certainly that’s not a “definitive” but just some clues that she says warrant testing him.
+Certainly that’s not “definitive” but just some clues that she says warrant testing my kid.

 My son had vision therapy in 2010-2011 but now several years later he complains of eye fatigue when reading.
 I took him back for an eye exam and the developmental optometrist found he has eye motor weakness, again.
 So we are doing eye exercises but this made me wonder why did the muscle weakness come back?
 Well, because it’s a motor delay and maybe that’s related to methylation.